openstack/swift/doc/source/deployment_guide.rst

                                                       replication_failure_ratio is
                                                       checked
 replication_failure_ratio      1.0                    If the value of failures /
-                                                      successes of REPLICATION
+                                                      successes of SSYNC
                                                       subrequests exceeds this ratio,
-                                                      the overall REPLICATION request
+                                                      the overall SSYNC request
                                                       will be aborted
 splice                         no                     Use splice() for zero-copy object
                                                       GETs.
 This requires Linux kernel